Homepage

 6. Soak up the sun and sea at Malta's best beaches

-‘Beach’ in Malta can mean anything from a rocky foreshore or secluded inlet to a kilometre of golden sand, by the way.
+‘Beach’ in Malta can mean anything from a rocky foreshore or secluded inlet to a kilometre of golden sand.
 Both are great for swimming, the latter rather better for sandcastles.

 7. Go diving in Malta's clear waters